cpp-cat/bettercare4.me/README.md

   - Adding scalax.io incubator library for file path manipulation (http://jesseeichar.github.io/scala-io-doc/0.4.3/index.html#!/overview)
   - Removed the first-names.csv and last-names.csv from configuration.
   - Remove all hardcoded reference to `./data` and replace with `Properties.dataDir`
+  - Ensure connection to Cassandra is initialized in spark slave.

 - Create a Play AMI
 -